 AVANT's strategy is to utilize our expertise to design and develop vaccines and immunotherapeutics that have significant and growing market potential; to establish governmental and corporate alliances to fund development; and to commercialize our products either through corporate partners or, in appropriate circumstances, by our own direct selling efforts.
 Our goal is to demonstrate clinical proof-of-concept for each product, and then seek partners to help see those products which we cannot develop ourselves through to commercialization.
 This approach allows us to maximize the overall value of our technology and product portfolios while best ensuring the expeditious development of each individual product.
-Implementation of this strategy is exemplified by the following lead programs:
+Implementation of this strategy is exemplified by our lead programs which are discussed in the following sections.